Italian literature: Political works

 Many poets of the 14th century produced political works.
-Fazio degli Uberti, the author of Dittamondo, who wrote a Serventese to the lords and people of Italy, a poem on Rome, and a fierce invective against Charles IV, deserves notice, as do Francesco di Vannozzo, Frate Stoppa and Matteo Frescobaldi.
+Fazio degli Uberti, the author of Dittamondo, who wrote a Serventese to the lords and people of Italy, a poem on Rome, and a fierce invective against Charles IV, deserves notice, as do Francesco di Vannozzo, Frate Stoppa de' Bostichi and Matteo Frescobaldi.
 It may be said in general that following the example of Petrarch many writers devoted themselves to patriotic poetry.

 From this period also dates that literary phenomenon known under the name of Petrarchism.
 The Petrarchists, or those who sang of love, imitating Petrarch's manner, were found already in the 14th century.
 But others treated the same subject with more originality, in a manner that might be called semi-popular.
-Such were the Ballate of Ser Giovanni Fiorentino, of Franco Sacchetti, of Niccolo Soldanieri, and of Guido and Bindo Donati.
-Ballate were poems sung to dancing, and we have very many songs for music of the 14th century.
+Such were the Ballate of Ser Giovanni Fiorentino, of Franco Sacchetti, of Niccolò Soldanieri, and of Guido and Bindo Donati.
+Ballate were poems sung to dancing, and we have very many songs for the music of the 14th century.
 We have already stated that Antonio Pucci versified Villani's Chronicle.
-It is enough to notice a chronicle of Arezzo in terza rima by Gorello de Sinigardi, and the history, also in terza rima, of the journey of Pope Alexander III to Venice, by Pier de Natali.
-Besides this, every kind of subject, whether history, tragedy or husbandry, was treated in verse.
-Neri di Landocio wrote a life of St Catherine; Jacopo Gradenigo put the Gospels into triplets.
+It is enough to notice a chronicle of Arezzo in terza rima by Bartolomeo Sinigardi, and the history, also in terza rima, of the journey of Pope Alexander III to Venice, by Pier de Natali.
+Besides this, every type of subject, whether history, tragedy or husbandry, was treated in verse.
+Neri di Landocio wrote a life of St Catherine; Jacopo Gradenigo called il Belletto put the Gospels into triplets.